Posted April 1, 2019

 Some dental hygienist skills—like dexterity and timeliness—will always be valued when working at a dental practice.
-However, the nature of dentistry is ever-changing and in today’s job market, you need to constantly update and sharpen your dental
+However, the nature of dentistry is ever-changing.
+In today’s job market, you need to constantly update and sharpen your dental

 If you’re looking to make a statement at your next interview, mentioning your ability in these areas could help you land the job!

 Our society’s reliance on technology isn’t anything new.
-As dental professionals, we’ve been using computers for years to manage patients, schedule appointments, and compile critical information for dentists.
-Yet, beyond our day-to-day tasks, many hygienists have found themselves helping out in other, more untraditional areas of a practice.
+As dental professionals, we’ve been using computers for years.
+We use them to manage patients, schedule appointments, and compile critical information for dentists.
+Yet, beyond our day-to-day tasks, many hygienists have found themselves helping out in other, more untraditional areas of practice.

 An unruly patient.
 A payment processing issue.
 A scheduling conflict.
 Due to the sensitive nature of healthcare, dentistry can have some uncomfortable moments with patients.